jreijn/jreijn.github.com/_posts/2022-07-11-aws-lambda-provisioned-concurrency-autoscaling-configuration-with-aws-cdk.md

 }
 ```

-If everything is working as expected you should see the currency value change based on the increase or decrease of utilization.
+If everything is working as expected you should see the current value change based on the increase or decrease of utilization.

 ```json
 {